Do you want to create a monetized membership site to sell courses on WordPress? If so, this article is tailor-made for you!

-You may have a great course; although, if you don't spread the word, no one will know about it.
-Instead of cash registers ringing, you'd probably hear crickets!
+You may have a great course, but if you don’t spread the word, no one will know about it.
+Instead of cash registers ringing, you’d probably hear crickets!

 Here’s a checklist of some tried and tested methods you could consider to promote and sell your online course.